 Because these stocks are more sensitive to changes in interest rates and the broader economic climate, they will tend to do well at the beginning of the business cycle, and may weaken as the economy heads into recession.

 The real estate sector contains all REITs (with the exception of the mortgage REITs) as well as real estate management and development companies.
-This sector is most highly correlated to the utilities sector which tends not to perform very well at the beginning of the economic cycle.
+This sector performs strongest in the early phase of the economic cycle.

 The information technology sector includes companies that manufacture personal computers and produce software.
-Additionally, there are semiconductor manufacturers, data processing, and information technology services companies.
+Additionally, there are semiconductor manufacturers and information technology services companies.

 This sector has generally performed well early in the business cycle because it has more economic sensitivity than many other sectors.
 Certain sub-industries in this industry—like software, computers, and peripherals—have historically outperformed during periods of expansion.